 Casey is one of nine Black coaches to be named Coach of the Year in the award's history.
 After a successful tenure as the lead man of the Toronto Raptors, Casey is tasked with leading a youth resurgence in Detroit, which will be largely dependent on the development of an extremely young roster.

 When thinking of resurgence, you have to look at the job that Williams is doing in leading a franchise-wide culture shift in Phoenix in just his second season at the helm.
-He's got the Suns looking like a legitimate title contender early on in the season, which is a big step for a team that has failed to qualify for the postseason in each of the last 10 years.
+He's got the Suns looking like a legitimate title contender this season, which is a big step for a team that has failed to qualify for the postseason in each of the last 10 years.

-The MLK Day slate also featured teams led by Bickerstaff and Silas, which are familiar names in the basketball coaching world as they are both second-generation head coaches.
+Bickerstaff and Silas are familiar names in the basketball coaching world as they are both second-generation head coaches.
 J.B.
 Bickerstaff's father, Bernie, coached nearly 1,000 games in his career while Stephen Silas' father, Paul, coached just under 900 games with four different franchises.

 Bickerstaff and Silas are in situations that are similar yet different, as the Cavaliers and Rockets franchises are each in interesting places.
 With changes abound in their respective situations, they, too, have the task of shifting things for the betterment of a franchise's future.

-Almost coincidentally, Lue and Rivers, who worked together last year, are the two coaches whose teams weren't in action.
-Leaders of teams with very real title aspirations, Lue and Rivers are also two of eight active championship-winning coaches and two of just six Black coaches to lead their team to an NBA title.
+Lue and Rivers, who worked together last year, are leaders of teams with very real title aspirations.
+They are also two of eight active championship-winning coaches and two of just six Black coaches to lead their team to an NBA title.